 Impact

-In the Linux kernel a race condition in the xfrm policy lookup path can cause a use‑after‑free of a policy bin.
-The bug is triggered when one thread deletes a policy while another thread is in the process of looking it up and later attempts to prune the bin.
-Because the bin is freed while still referenced, an attacker could coerce a kernel crash or potentially corrupt kernel memory, leading to loss of integrity or, on some architectures, privilege escalation.
-This flaw corresponds to CWE‑416, a use‑after‑free weakness.
+In the Linux kernel a race condition in the xfrm policy lookup path can cause a use‑after‑free of an inexact bin.
+The bug is triggered when one thread deletes a policy while another thread is in the process the bin is freed while still referenced, an attacker could coerce a kernel crash or potentially corrupt kernel memory, leading to loss of integrity or, on some architectures, privilege escalation.
+This flaw corresponds to CWE‑364, a use‑after‑free weakness.

 Affected Systems

 The vulnerability affects the Linux kernel whenever the xfrm framework is enabled.
-No specific vendor version is listed, so all kernel releases prior to the commit that removed the race path are considered vulnerable.
-The fix is included in later kernel versions referenced by the commit logs linked in the advisory.
+No specific vendor version is listed, so all kernel releases prior to the commit that removed the race path are considered later kernel versions referenced by the.

 Risk and Exploitability